FreeFalcon/freefalcon-central/README.md

 FreeFalcon currently requires Visual Studio 2010, updated to SP1.

+To load the Installer project, you'll need the latest version of the WiX Toolset, which can be found [here](http://wixtoolset.org/).
+Without this, you will get an error when loading the solution, but you will still be able to build the FreeFalcon source code- you just won't be able to package it into an installer.

 You'll need the Windows SDK 7.1 (get it [here](http://www.microsoft.com/en-us/download/details.aspx?id=8279)); to install it successfully, you'll need to uninstall any existing Visual C++